Beginners Guide: Realistic Pencil Drawing

-The amount of pressure applied on the pencil determines the brightness value.
-More pressure will create a darker value and less pressure will create a lighter value.
+For any type of pencil, the amount of pressure applied while drawing determines the brightness value.
+More pressure creates a darker value, and less pressure creates a lighter value.

 Observation is the key to identifying the brightness values of any object or image.

-Each part of the drawing should be examined to see if it is darker or lighter than the object and then corrected accordingly.
+Examine each part of the drawing, to see if it is darker or lighter than the object you are trying to draw, and then correct it accordingly.